Conflict of Interest

 Conflict of Interest (COI) Student Monitor

-The COI Student Monitor is appointed if a student is involved in a company in which their advisor has an outside interest and the COI Committee determines a Student Monitoring Plan is needed to address the conflict of interest.
+The COI Student Monitor (typically the Dean of the Graduate School or their designee) is appointed if a student is involved in a company in which their advisor has an outside interest and the COI Committee determines a Student Monitoring Plan is needed to address the conflict of interest.
 The COI Student Monitor is charged with monitoring the academic interest of the student.
 The Monitor verifies the student is knowledgeable of their rights and responsibilities regarding their industry relationship and their advisor’s potential conflict of interest.
 The student, advisor, and COI Student Monitor will sign the COI Student Awareness Document.
 The COI Student Awareness Document becomes part of the faculty member’s COI Management Plan.
 The COI Student Awareness Document acknowledges the issues associated with such an arrangement and ensures that all parties involved are educated regarding the COI issues.

 - A COI Student Monitor will be appointed by the Conflict of Interest Committee.
 Monitors should be disinterested parties relative to the faculty member’s outside interest and preferably a faculty member at or above the rank of the faculty member with the conflict of interest.
 A director of graduate studies in the faculty member’s unit or an associate dean are likely appointees.